 All students who wish to be considered for financial assistance must establish financial aid eligibility on an annual basis.
 This includes completing the application process as outlined below and making satisfactory academic progress.
-In order to maintain eligibility in financial aid programs, students must make satisfactory academic progress toward the attainment of their degree or certificate as stipulated in the College catalog and as published on the Academic Progress Standards for Financial Aid Recipients webpage, www.augsburg.edu/studentfinancial/sap-policy/.
+In order to maintain eligibility in financial aid programs, students must make satisfactory academic progress toward the attainment of their degree or certificate as stipulated in the College catalog.

 Financial assistance awarded through Augsburg may be a combination of grants and loans.
 The College cooperates with federal, state, church, and private agencies in providing various aid programs.
-During the 2012-2013 academic year, more than eight out of ten students at Augsburg received financial assistance.